whilenot-dev/whilenot-dev.github.io/content/posts/typescript-source-code-generation.md

 ![meme_automation.jpg](/images/template-metaprogramming-with-typescript/meme_automation.jpg "Automate all the things")

-In this post I want to keep it straight forward and show the generation of valid _TypeScript_ source code from a simple JSON file.
+In this post I want to keep it straightforward and show the generation of valid _TypeScript_ source code from a simple JSON file.
 So let me show you some methods to generate _TypeScript_ source code...

 ## Source code generation methods

-You can find everything mentioned here in the accompanied [GitHub repository](https://github.com/whilenot-dev/typescript-source-code-generation).
+You can find everything mentioned here in the accompanying [GitHub repository](https://github.com/whilenot-dev/typescript-source-code-generation).

 For the sake of this post I'm making use of an ill defined JSON as data input: